Rush Limbaugh, the most listened-to radio talk show in America.

 But you know what's going to happen?

-What's going to happen is that somewhere down the road, your kids, grandkids, whatever, when they when they uh when they mature, they get old and they understand the tax rate they're going to be paying to pay for all this, they're at some point they're not going to put up with it.
+What's going to happen is that somewhere down the road, your kids, grandkids, whatever, when they mature, they get old and they understand the tax rate they're going to be paying to pay for all this, at some point they're not going to put up with it.

 It won't be the end of the country, but it'll be the end of the country as we know it.

-And isn't it interesting that if I am right about this, that the whole reason unsaid, unwritten, unspoken reason for this limitless immigration, not only are we going to let the twelve to twenty that are here become legal, we're going to say, bring your families.
+And isn't it interesting that if I am right about this, that the whole reason, unsaid, unwritten, unspoken reason for this limitless immigration, not only we're going to let the 12 to 20 that are here become legal, we're going to say bring your families.

-We're talking fifty million, a huge demographic shift.
+We're talking 50 million, a huge demographic shift.

 These are people that are being brought in specifically to be able to pay taxes so that our social safety system doesn't have to be reformed.